Pureblueessentialsorg/pureblueessentials.com.au/content/shop/eoeuca30/index.md

 height: 11
 width: 3
 ---
-The unmistakable aroma of eucalyptus essential oil
+The unmistakable aroma of eucalyptus essential oil.
+There are hundreds of uses for eucalyptus oil, including as a very effective antiseptic.

-Eucalyptus is a very effective antiseptic and can help to relieve pain when used topically.
+Email us at hello@pureblueessentials.com.au with your favourite uses!

 Please contact us if you are wanting amounts of more than 30mls.